korelinv/PromisMe/README.md

         .catch(ReportFailure);
 ```

-Althou it's not "real" functioning code but you've got the idea.
+Although it's not "real" code but you've got the idea.

 Now here is simple testing scenario: